Review of FirstMate Limited Ingredient Canned Dog Food

 And a fat-to-protein ratio of about 61%.

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing a notable amount of meat.

-FirstMate Limited Ingredient is a grain-free canned dog food using a generous amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.
+FirstMate Limited Ingredient is a grain-free canned dog food using a notable amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.

 FirstMate Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to FirstMate.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to FirstMate.